Maternity

 After the HealthWatch reported about maternity issues in Refugees and Asylum Seekers, we knew that we had to help reduce any issues that stopped newly arrived women from receiving the maternity healthcare they need and deserved.

-Improving maternity care | Healthwatch Coventry: Identified issues and how we have supported the improvement of referrals, language barriers, communications between agencies, and overall giving holistic support for soon to be and new mums.
+Improving maternity care | Healthwatch Coventry: Identified issues and how we have supported the improvement of referrals, language barriers, communications between agencies, and overall giving holistic support for soon-to-be and new mums.

 Resources